Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Experiments

 \section{Experiments}

 In this section, we present several experimental results demonstrating the performance of BN with our proposed shrinkage estimators in both image classification and segmentation tasks, under standard and adversarial settings.
-To simulate adversarial attacks, we added noise samples drawn from a sub-Gaussian distribution with a fixed variance.
-The sub-Gaussian density is given by $f(x) = \frac{1}{2\sqrt{2}\pi\sigma}\left(\frac{x^2}{2 \sigma^2} + \frac{1}{4}\right)^{-1},$ derived from a mixture of Lévy and Gaussian distributions, and the samples were drawn using the inverse transform sampling technique. \cite{GEORGIOU20063061}.
-For classification, we employed the ResNet-9 \cite{he2015deepresiduallearningimage} architecture on the CIFAR-10 ~\cite{cifar10} dataset, as well as a 3D CNN model on the PPMI dataset \cite{ppmi-data}.
-For object segmentation, we used the HRNetV2 \cite{wang2020deep} model applied to the Cityscapes dataset\cite{Cordts2015Cvprw}.
+To simulate adversarial attacks, we generated samples of the noise signal modeled by a sub-Gaussian–like distribution with the density which arises from a mixture of Lévy and Gaussian distributions \citep{GEORGIOU20063061}.
+The samples were drawn using inverse transform sampling.

+For classification, we employed the ResNet-9 \citep{he2015deepresiduallearningimage} architecture on the CIFAR-10 dataset \citep{cifar10}, as well as a 3D CNN model on the PPMI dataset \citep{ppmi-data}.
+For object segmentation, we used the HRNetV2 \citep{wang2020deep} model applied to the Cityscapes dataset \citep{Cordts2015Cvprw}.
 Since BN is known to become unstable when the batch size is small, we report results for varying batch sizes and sub-Gaussian noise levels.
-Our goal is to demonstrate that our shrinkage-based method is more robust to adversarial perturbations and offers greater overall stability. {\it We remind the reader that our goal here is not to improve the SOTA results on these data in the literature, but to demonstrate the performance gains from the use of BN in the presence (absence) of adversarial attacks with the correct use of Stein shrinkage compared to vanilla BN and other forms of shrinkage applied to BN.
-Throughout all the experiments, we avoided training-time tricks and focused on obtaining a honest comparison.}
+Our goal is to demonstrate that our shrinkage-based method is more robust to adversarial perturbations and offers greater overall stability.